 - Are you attracted to service as a Deacon?

-- Are you will to embrace the sacrificial calling of the Priesthood?
+- Are you willing to embrace the sacrificial calling of the Priesthood?

 - Are you aspiring to the Apostolic work of a Bishop?

-- Are you seeking the front-line work in the Parish, or a Chaplain?
+- Are you seeking the front-line work as a Parish Priest, or as a Chaplain?
 Are you more interested in the hard work and life behind monastery walls?

-- Is Tent-Making Missionary work in my future?
+- Is Tent-Making Missionary work in your future?
 As a ‘tent-maker’ your work becomes your mission and you can take your mission anywhere in the world, and build up the Body of Christ as an active missionary of Christ wherever you are.

-- What kind of educational commitment am I willing to make?
+- What kind of educational commitment are you willing to make?
 In the 21st century, advanced education is almost essential for clergymen to engage a wide variety of people from various circumstances, backgrounds, educational levels, and more.
 The higher one rises in Holy Orders, the more education is generally expected of you.
 Remember, many of our deacons are physicians, lawyers, engineers, computer scientists, and professionals of every stripe!
 How much more is required of priests?
 How much more of our bishops?

 - What jurisdictional constraints, if any, will I encounter?
 That is, in my jurisdiction, am I required to attend a particular seminary or training program?
 Will the people you serve be primarily from a small ethnic slice of America (or Canada, or Mexico, or wherever) or will your work be mission-minded and focused?
 You do not need to explore every single seminary or monastery.
 Again, pray to, and trust in, the Holy Spirit and discern your path by speaking to your spiritual father as soon as possible.